menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. Select the range in the grid.

-2. From the ellipsis menu select :guilabel:`Edit network properties` or use ::menuselection:`Actions --> Edit network properties`.
+2. From the ellipsis menu select :guilabel:`Edit network properties` or use :menuselection:`Actions --> Edit network properties`.

 3. Make the desired changes.